On creating a zero waste bathroom…

 Easy actionable step: get together with the people in your house and see what limits can be reached.
 Can you switch toilet paper brands?
 Get rid of toilet paper altogether?

-- Toilet paper.
+- Low-waste toilet paper.
 The least scary option for most is to invest in toilet paper that doesn’t cut down trees to make something we wipe ourselves with, like Who Gives A Crap.
 The next step would be to cut out toilet paper altogether and make or buy family cloth wipes.
 You could also pair either with a Tushy bidet to further reduce the need for wiping.

 - Toilet brush.
 Use what you have until it no longer works, but consider replacing the plastic option with 100% natural brush and stand when the time comes.

-Talking water usage
+6. Think about water usage

 Easy actionable step: make sure all of your water-fixtures and appliances are water-saving when you need to buy new ones.

 While in fact the bathroom has a fairly limited impact on your overall water footprint (really – see where you waste the most water by far here), there are some simple ways we can reduce water waste in the bathroom.
+A zero waste bathroom is more than physical trash, of course!

 - Switching to water-efficient items like faucets, toilets, and showerheads can reduce your home water usage by 20%.